vadimv/server-components/README.md

 An RSP application is composed of components.
 A component is a Java class implementing ``Component<S>`` interface.

-In an RSP application a ``UseState<S>`` object provided as a parameter in an application or a component rendering code.
 An event handler usually should change the current state using ``UseState<S>.accept(S newState)`` method.

 ```java